nishanths/cocoa-hugo-theme/README.md

 Note that if you already use cocoa but have updated to Hugo 0.18, you must lowercase every params of your existing `config.toml`. (like in the sample)

-#### Creating Content
+#### Creating posts

-* Posts should generally go under a `content/blog` directory.
+Posts should generally go under a `content/blog` directory.
 Typically you would run:

 ````
 hugo new blog/your-new-post.md
 ````

-You may need to set `draft = false` in the new post's front matter for it to appear on your site.
+For posts to appear on your site, you may need `draft = false` in the post's front matter or use the `--buildDrafts` option when building.

+#### Creating fixed pages

-* Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `contents` directory.
+Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `contents` directory.

 ````
 $ hugo new fixed/about.md